Mirror test: Criticism

+Perception

-The MSR test may be of limited value when applied to species that primarily use senses other than vision.
-For example, dogs mainly use smell and hearing; vision is used third.
+It may be of limited value when applied to species that primarily use senses other than vision.
+Humans have been determined by biologists to have some of the best eyesight amongst animals, exceeding the overwhelming majority in daylight settings, though a few species have better.
+By contrast, dogs for example mainly use smell and hearing; vision is used third.
 This may be why dogs fail the MSR test.
 With this in mind, biologist Marc Bekoff developed a scent-based paradigm using dog urine to test self-recognition in canines.
 He tested his own dog, but his results were inconclusive.
 Dog cognition researcher Alexandra Horowitz formalized Bekoff's idea in a controlled experiment, first reported in 2016 and published in 2017.
 She compared the dogs' behavior when examining their own and others' odors, and also when examining their own odor with an added smell "mark" analogous to the visual mark in MSR tests.
 These subjects not only discriminated their own odor from that of other dogs, as Bekoff had found, but also spent more time investigating their own odor "image" when it was modified, as subjects who pass the MSR test do.
 A 2016 study suggested an ethological approach, the "Sniff test of self-recognition (STSR)" which did not shed light on different ways of checking for self-recognition.
+Dogs also show self-awareness in the size and movement of their bodies.
+Garter snakes, a relatively social snake species, have also passed an odor based "mirror" test.

+Social motivation

-Another concern with the MSR test is that some species quickly respond aggressively to their mirror reflection as if it were a threatening conspecific, thereby preventing the animal to calmly consider what the reflection actually represents.
-This may be why gorillas and monkeys fail the MSR test.
+Another concern with the MSR test is that some species quickly respond aggressively to their mirror reflection as if it were a threatening conspecific, thereby preventing the animal from calmly considering what the reflection actually represents.
+This may be why monkeys fail the MSR test.

+Disinterest

 In an MSR test, animals may not recognise the mark as abnormal, or may not be sufficiently motivated to react to it.
 However, this does not mean they are unable to recognize themselves.
 For example, in an MSR test conducted on three elephants, only one elephant passed the test, but the two elephants that failed still demonstrated behaviors that can be interpreted as self-recognition.
 The researchers commented that the elephants might not have touched the mark because it was not important enough to them.
 Similarly, lesser apes infrequently engage in self-grooming, which may explain their failure to touch a mark on their heads in the mirror test.
+In response to the question of the subject's motivation to clean, another study modified the test by introducing child subjects to a doll with a rouge spot under its eye and asking the child to help clean the doll.
+After establishing that the mark was abnormal and to be cleaned, the doll was put away and the test continued.
+This modification increased the number of self-recognisers.